-This wealth of winter fun is accompanied by great facilities and accommodations at such places as Timberline Lodge, The Resort at the Mountain, and The Grand Lodges Mt.
-Hood.
-All of these are less than a 2-hour drive from Portland, Oregon.
+This wealth of winter fun is accompanied by great facilities and accommodations at such places as Timberline Lodge, The Resort at the Mountain, and The Grand Lodges Mount Hood, all of which are less than a two-hour drive from Portland, Oregon.

-There's something captivating about the wild wind and crashing waves that arrive on the Oregon Coast during the winter months.
-Especially when you can enjoy them from the comfort of your oceanfront room, snuggled by the fireplace with a cup of cocoa.
+There's something captivating about the wild wind and crashing waves that arrive on the Oregon Coast during the winter months, especially when you can enjoy them from the comfort of an oceanfront room, snuggled by the fireplace with a cup of cocoa.

-There are several downtown Portland attractions to be enjoyed whatever the weather, including Powell's City of Books, the Portland Art Museum, and the Oregon Historical Society Museum.
-If the weather is favorable, there are numerous parks, plazas, and trails where you can enjoy time outdoors.
+There are several downtown Portland attractions including Powell's City of Books, the Portland Art Museum, and the Oregon Historical Society Museum, but if the weather is favorable, there are numerous parks, plazas, and trails where you can enjoy time outdoors, including ice skating rinks.